 The minor in German is for students who seek to become proficient in the German language and acquire a good grasp of German cultural life, past and present.
-Each student’s six-course program of study includes two advanced language courses, two German literature courses taught in German, and two electives.
-This flexible structure affords great opportunities for incorporating courses taken abroad at the BU Study Abroad Program in Dresden.
+The minor’s six-course program of study is simple in structure, requiring a minimum of two advanced language courses and four additional courses in German language, linguistics, literature, film, or culture taught in German or in English.

-Six CAS LG courses numbered 250 or above are required, all completed with a grade of C or higher.
+Six CAS LG courses completed with a grade of C or higher.
 All required courses are 4 credit hours.
-These must include:

-With advisor’s approval, students may include up to three equivalent transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from Boston University’s program in Dresden) on the Charles River Campus.
-Internships taken through Boston University’s Study Abroad and Internship Programs may not be credited toward the minor in German.
+With advisor’s approval, students may include up to three equivalent transfer courses from other colleges, universities, or non–Boston University study abroad programs and must take a minimum of three courses on the Charles River Campus.

 A placement test is required of all students whose most recent course in German was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information on testing dates and times is available in the department.